We invite elementary school students to create an original poster on the

 - Article 5-Simplified version: Nobody has any right to hurt us or to torture us.

 - Article 9-Simplified version: Nobody has the right to put us in prison without good reason and keep us there, or to send us away from our country.

 - Article 30-Simplified version: No one can take away our human rights.

 Criteria: Work must be two-dimensional.
 You need to take a quality photo of your artwork under good lighting and minimal shadow.

 Submissions: Submit your photo, the title for the art piece and a brief statement (1-3 sentences) describing the artwork’s message along with your consent at https://forms.gle/NcnihMhh4ptMFAtw9

 Timeline: The deadline for submissions is September 23rd, 2022.

-Display & Awards: Work will be shown at multiple venues and the winners will be decided based on public vote and juror’s choice.
-Each participant student will receive a certificate.
-The awards are: $100 for first place, $75 for second place, and $50 for third place.
+Display & Awards: Finalists and winners will be selected based on juror’s choice.
+The awards are: $50 for first place, $40 for second place, and $30 for third place.
 In addition, there will be several honorable mentions.
-A certificate and a gift will also be presented to the participating art teachers.